rajlaiya/Temperature_Converter/README.md

   Engaging typing animation for the title.
   Fully responsive layout that works well on various devices (desktops, tablets, and mobile phones).
   Easy contact via email with a pre-filled subject line.
-  Convenient option to share the tool on WhatsApp.
-  Includes a placeholder for a website logo.